-November 14th - 21st Jac Saorsa will be Artist in Residence Ward 12 at Singleton Hospital , Swansea
+November 14th - 21st Jac Saorsa was Artist in Residence Ward 12 at Singleton Hospital , Swansea

 Art and medical science have romanced each other throughout history.
 As an artist and researcher the focus of Jac Saorsa’s work is in reinstating the import of art in relation to medical science in order to encourage a productive balance between the objective necessity to treat the disease, and a more subjective understanding of the existential experience of illness.
 The artist works towards a ‘re-negotiation’ of art’s role and value in contemporary practice, and towards the advocacy, through a creative approach, of patient autonomy and the ‘humanisation’ of medicine.